pauleveritt/angular-traversal/README.md

 =================

 Implementation of traversal in Angular using angularui routing's state machine.
 Send a graph to the client, fireworks ensue.
+(Deprecated)

 Installation
 ============